terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `Array<{ key: string; text: string; }>`; Optional
 Provide a `list` to the input scope if the input renders a list (i.e. `SELECT`, `type="radio"`, etc.).

-The value can also be provided via the `rbl-listcontrol.table` or `rbl-input.list` RBL Framework calculation value which points to a table containing columns of `key` an `text`.
+The value can also be provided via the `rbl-listcontrol.table` or `rbl-input.list` RBLe Framework calculation value which points to a table containing columns of `key` an `text`.

 #### IKaInputModel.css.input